CHI-CityTech/CHI-StudentResearch/README.md

 #### Research Teans
 CHI-UberTeam
 [Blended Shadow Puppet Theatre (BSP) Spring Production](https://github.com/orgs/CHI-CityTech/teams/bsp-spring-production)
-The Spring Production, with expanded script, puppets, and technology.
+The Spring Blended Shadow Puppet Theatre Production, with expanded script, puppets, and technology.
+This semester, we integrate front projection, as well as the introduciton of textile-based scenery that blends with projection.
+We also extend the script, explore more articulated puppetry, some with machine or mechanism control, compose original music, and engineer a more sophisticated surround sound system.

 [UnReal Environment](https://github.com/orgs/CHI-CityTech/teams/unreal-environment)
 Developing a virtual half of the Blended Shadow Puppet Theatre.
+This semester we investigate the way that shadows and light sources combine within the UnReal Environment, and then we work to import equivalent assets used in the physical production.
+This sets the stage for future ibtefgrations between physical and virtual environments.

 [AI Media Control](https://github.com/orgs/CHI-CityTech/teams/ai_media-control)
 Using AI in realtime to collaborate on design and media delivery.
+This semester, we look to inject AI into real-time decision making processes, by selecting images from a dataset based on text or spoken input from the stage and its environments.

 [CHIIDS-Website](https://github.com/orgs/CHI-CityTech/teams/chiids-website)
-Public facing and brand development
+Public facing and brand development.
+This semester, we integrate two separate CHI websites by moving one from Google Sites to OpenLab, and another from Google Sites to GItHub Pages.
+These test cases will aid us in effecting a more uniform web-based eco-system.
+The other initiaticve in this is to design and develop

 [QuantumMusic](https://github.com/orgs/CHI-CityTech/teams/quantummusic)
 Exploring the conversion of Quantum Computing and AI to generate music in specific styles or combinations of styles.